 In 1972, the parish and Church embarked on an extensive renovation, remodeling, and redecorating program of the Church structure, which culminated in the addition of a new kitchen to the Church hall.
 With pride the people of the parish invited his Eminence Metropolitan Philip Saliba to honor them with a visit to share in their joy.

 Today, St. George Orthodox Church looks back at the many great things God has accomplished in our midst.
 Here, the major services of the Orthodox Church were first translated into English under the direction of Archimandrite Seraphim Nassar.
 Three young sisters of the parish, Mary, Sadie, and Elizabeth Abraham, accomplished the typing of the 1,123-page manuscript.
 The book was first published in Spring Valley in 1938 and is informally referred to as the “The Nasser Five Pounder.”

 Today, St. George Orthodox Church also looks forward to a bright future, in the power of Christ, by the prayers of our most holy fathers and the protection of the All Holy Mother, to the glory of God the Father.
 New families are joining our parish.
-Services are alive with the energy of youg children.
-And those who have served the church for years continue to lead, out of love for God and with sacrifical giving, to support the works that God has wrought in our midst.
+Services are alive with the energy of young children.
+And those who have served the church for years continue to lead, out of love for God and with sacrificial giving, to support the works that God has wrought in our midst.